 Figure 2: The Book List

-You can sort the columns of the Book List by clicking on the column headings.
-You can change the direction of the sort by clicking the heading a second time.
+Sort the columns of the Book List by clicking on the column headings.
+Change the direction of the sort by clicking the heading a second time.

-As you browse through a Book you will move from the Cover Page through the Pages of Stamps or Covers that the Seller is offering for sale.
+As you browse through an approval book you will move from the cover page through the pages of items that the seller is offering for sale.
 The pages are either from the standard templates or they have been custom created by the seller.
-Either is fine, there are many ways to create the pages.
-Stamps on each Page are numbered from 1 to n, where n is the highest numbered stamp on the page.
+Items on each page are numbered from 1 to n, where n is the highest numbered item on the page.